LukeProducts/AStar-Pathfinding-Cpp/README.md

 > is a score value with which we select and
 > examine from different nodes the one with the best score,
 > with the greatest probability of being the fastest path, which makes the code much faster,
-> because otherwise the graph would not look like above, but like this:
+> because otherwise the graph would not look like above, but like this (much slower search, because ):

 <img src="https://miro.medium.com/max/420/1*2jRCHqAbTCY7W7oG5ntMOQ.gif" width="200px" />